Polprzewodnikowy/SummerCart64/README.md

 There are several issues with the project at the moment in order of importance.
 Keep in mind that core flashcart functionality is fully working:

-- No SRAM/FlashRAM save emulation implementation.
+- No FlashRAM save emulation implementation.
 - No save write-back to SD card implementation.
 - No RTC implementation.